 This subset keeps a log of all hardware and software assets.
 It assists in the asset lifecycle management – recording information about the hardware, firmware, OS, and their licenses as well as controlling the versioning, patching, and licensing of software.

 The use of controls to oversee and perform day-to-day IT management functions.
 This comprises automated backups, automated workloads, or preferred configuration states.
 Using network automation software can give you a detailed report regarding faults, performance, availability, bandwidth, and IP addresses.

 In this subset, infrastructure resources that will be needed over a period of time are estimated.
 This includes data center floor space, cloud computing tools, cooling, and other hardware and software.

 This is a systematic approach when it comes to changing the perspective of the organizations and individuals.

 Log Management and Performance Analytics

-This gives insights regarding the overall performance of a system through log analyzing.
+This gives insights into the overall performance of a system through log analysis.
 It basically collects, correlates, and examines the system’s data.